-In 2012, Andrew has written another Olympic-themed hymn, “Lift high the banner of these games”, which looks beyond the arenas of competition to the values that underpin the modern Olympic ideals and to the challenges of countries and communties living side by side in peace and with justice.
+In 2012, Andrew wrote a more overtly Olympic-themed hymn, Lift high the banner of these games (website only).
+It looks beyond the arenas of competition to the values that underpin the modern Olympic ideals and to the challenges of countries and communties living side by side in peace and with justice.

-Also see (and listen to) Paul Thompson’s song for children, “Got a race to run”, with its “upbeat rockabilly boogie” tune!
+Also see (and listen to) Paul Thompson’s song for children, Got a race to run (website only), with its “upbeat rockabilly boogie” tune!

 Other hymns in Singing the Faith

-“The head that once was crowned with thorns” (StF 312) also sings of the pursuit of glory through endeavour and suffering.
+The head that once was crowned with thorns (StF 312) sings of the pursuit of glory through endeavour and suffering.
 The image of Jesus’ “crown of thorns” offers a striking contrast to the Olympian laurel wreath.

-“Jesus, all for Jesus” (StF 555) by Irish songwriter Robin Mark, in collaboration with Jennifer Atkinson.
-Their words pick up on the theme of ambition and hope, which underpins the competitive spirit of the Olympics.
+Jesus, all for Jesus (StF 555) by Northern Irish songwriter Robin Mark, in collaboration with Jennifer Atkinson.
+Their words pick up on the theme of ambition and hope that underpins all athletics competitions.
 Very simply, the song says that, by surrendering our “ambitions, hopes and plans” into Jesus’ hands, we will experience the freedom that derives from God’s love and grace.

-“Take my life and let it be” (StF 566).
+Take my life and let it be (StF 566).
 Here is a text that embraces our physicality and the very great potential of our bodies.
 In verse 2, for example, we pray: